ivogeorg/ce-learning-progression-006-flip-flops/learning-progression.md

 In the [repository](./), include:
 1. File `microbit-program-4-2-4.js` with the code you used in task 4.2.4.

-### Section 5: Reading clocked flip-flop output with the micro:bit
+### Step 5: Reading clocked flip-flop output with the micro:bit

 #### 5.1 Study